 The Company has developed, patented and scaled-up an innovative "One-Pot Process" for the production of cathode active materials (CAM) for lithium-ion battery applications in electric vehicles, energy storage systems, and consumer electronics.
-As of the approval date of these consolidated financial statements (the "financial statements"), the Company holds thirty-four (34) patents that are approved for issuance, or have issued, (Note 7), in addition to other pending patent applications.
+As of the approval date of these consolidated financial statements (the "financial statements"), the Company holds twenty-seven (27) patents (Note 7), with other pending patent applications.